deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 ![Filling The Gaps](/img/2025-12-31-gnome-foundation-fill-gaps.png)

 [The entire diagram](https://excalidraw.com/#json=3iN6VclACR5te9Czs5bHp,BlEAC-_2qLylKP_CuRBEkQ) can be seen on Excalidraw.
 This largely covers my outreach and fundraising strategy, but I'm happy to answer questions about it if anyone has them.
 There's nothing new in there.
-It's mostly stuff I've said in my blog, GUADEC 2025 keynote, or in public Matrix channels... but it puts it all in one place.
+It mostly consists of things I've said in my blog, GUADEC 2025 keynote, or in public Matrix channels... but it puts it all in one place.

 ## Build An Institution